weirdalsuperfan/nhk-pronunciation/README.md

 # nhk-pronunciation
 Anki2 Add-On to look-up the pronunciation of Japanese expressions.

+Always back up your decks and test on a couple cards before bulk adding.

 2.0 version updated to add support for parsing fields containing multiple/conjugated words, whether they are inside sentences/fragments or separated by punctuation/symbols, etc. Also adds optional expression field auto-correction to 原形 (citation/dictionary form); accent-dependent colorization to automate [this process](https://www.youtube.com/watch?v=cy7GvwI7uV8&t=4m10s), automatically adding audio files to your cards (note that the default colors are different from the video; see below for how to customize them); and bug fixes.
 See commits for full details.